Oppositional Defiant Disorder (ODD) Treatment

 Are behaviors severely impacting daily life?

-When incidents begin to severely impact social, academic, or occupational functioning, treatment can help.
+When incidents begin to severely impact social, academic, or occupational functioning, treatment for ODD in teens can help.
 The process typically begins with outpatient therapy, but if behaviors do not improve, residential treatment can provide a more immersive treatment experience.

 Does the teen have more than one co-occurring diagnosis?

-When more than one diagnosis is co-occuring, treatment becomes increasingly complex.
+When more than one diagnosis is co-occuring, treatment for an ODD teenager becomes increasingly complex.
 These individuals often benefit from an immersive, residential treatment program that can tailor services to meet their unique needs.
 For example, if impulsive behaviors stem from past childhood trauma, a residential placement can support both root-cause interventions and the development of healthier coping strategies to stabilize behaviors.

 Have outpatient treatment options previously failed?